xpdota/guide-scratch/sage/Skills.md

 ### Toxikon

-Toxikon is an instant cast GCD that is damage-neutral with Dosis on a single target, and Toxikon is similar to Dyskrasia, but uses "Addersting" charges and has slightly different scaling.
-It is damage-neutral with Dosis on a single target, and beats Dyskrasia for AoE in all practical scenarios.
+Toxikon is an instant cast 330 potency single target GCD.
+This makes it a damage neutral movement tool for single target encounters.
+However, it consumes Addersting charges (which are gained from your Eukrasian Diagnosis shield being consumed fully), meaning you'll need to plan out your uses.
+For AoE scenarios, it behaves similar to Dyskrasia, but has different scaling, giving it more overall damage in all practical scenarios.

-[//]: # (Everything below here is copied from the basic guide, need to touch up)
+In order to use this, you'll need to use Eukrasian Diagnosis, which unfortunately is a GCD heal.
+However, you can use it pre-pull, giving you either one or three charges, depending on whether the fight opens with a raidwide or not.
+For dungeons, it is best to apply the shields before a pull, giving you a free Toxikon to use during the pull.

 ## Addersgall Heals